Female spiders can lay between 2 to 1000 eggs, which usually differs based on species.

 Cobweb spiders have been known to provide their spiderlings with regurgitated food just like birds.

 Benefits of Having Baby Spiders Around Your Home

-Although they come in great numbers which may seem like they’d be difficult to control, baby spiders are harmless and have many benefits.
+Although they come in great numbers which may seem like they’d be difficult to control, most baby spiders are harmless and have many benefits.

-It’s one thing for spiders to be out in the yard or in the corners of garage.
-But when they make an appearance in your bed at night, it’s time to let them know they’re unwelcome.
+Of course, if they make an appearance in your bed at night, it’s time to let them know they’re unwelcome.